DaVoidd/XenTorch/index.md

 Sigmoid activation function and its derivative.

 ### XenTorch.nn.Softmax(x), XenTorch.nn.Prime.Softmax(x)
 Softmax activation function and its derivative.
-Please note that the Softmax derivative function is currently not a FULLY implemented function, therefore training with Softmax may not be as fast, although it still works.
+Please note that the Softmax derivative function is currently **not a FULLY implemented function**, therefore training with Softmax may not be as fast, although it still works.